jagenjo/litegraph.js/README.md

 ## Server side

-It also works server-side using Node although some nodes do not work in server (audio, graphics, input, etc).
+It also works server-side using NodeJS although some nodes do not work in server (audio, graphics, input, etc).

 ```js
 var LiteGraph = require("./litegraph.js").LiteGraph;